skepticaldude/devops-learning/cloud-labs/google-cloud/Google Cloud Fundamentals: Core Infrastructure/containers in the cloud/kubernetes.md

 A product that helps manage and scale containerized applications is Kubernetes.
-00:04

 So to save time and effort when scaling applications and workloads, Kubernetes can be bootstrapped using Google Kubernetes Engine (GKE).
-00:13

 So, what is Kubernetes?

-00:17
+>[!NOTE]
+>
-Kubernetes is an open-source platform for managing containerized workloads and services.
+> Kubernetes is an open-source platform for managing containerized workloads and services.
-00:23
+>
-It makes it easy to orchestrate many containers on many hosts, scale them as microservices, and easily deploy rollouts and rollbacks.
+> It makes it easy to orchestrate many containers on many hosts, scale them as microservices, and easily deploy rollouts and rollbacks.
-00:31
+>
-At the highest level, Kubernetes is a set of APIs that you can use to deploy containers on a set of nodes called a cluster.
+> At the highest level, Kubernetes is a set of APIs that you can use to deploy containers on a set of nodes called a cluster.
-00:40

 The system is divided into a set of primary components that run as the control plane and a set of nodes that run containers.
-00:48

 In Kubernetes, a node represents a computing instance, like a machine.
 00:52
 Note that this is different to a node on Google Cloud which is a virtual machine running in Compute Engine.